Comparing Lavoro (LVRO) & Its Rivals

 |2.32

-Lavoro presently has a consensus target price of $10.83, suggesting a potential upside of 81.77%.
+Lavoro currently has a consensus price target of $10.83, suggesting a potential upside of 81.77%.
 As a group, “Miscellaneous retail” companies have a potential upside of 1.98%.
-Given Lavoro’s stronger consensus rating and higher possible upside, research analysts clearly believe Lavoro is more favorable than its peers.
+Given Lavoro’s stronger consensus rating and higher probable upside, equities analysts plainly believe Lavoro is more favorable than its rivals.

-Lavoro has a beta of 0.12, suggesting that its stock price is 88% less volatile than the S&P 500.
-Comparatively, Lavoro’s peers have a beta of 1.10, suggesting that their average stock price is 10% more volatile than the S&P 500.
+Lavoro has a beta of 0.12, meaning that its stock price is 88% less volatile than the S&P 500.
+Comparatively, Lavoro’s rivals have a beta of 1.10, meaning that their average stock price is 10% more volatile than the S&P 500.

 2.5% of Lavoro shares are owned by institutional investors.
 Comparatively, 39.7% of shares of all “Miscellaneous retail” companies are owned by institutional investors.
-21.5% of shares of all “Miscellaneous retail” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.
+21.5% of shares of all “Miscellaneous retail” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

 Summary